 Healing the earth as we heal ourselves

 Beginning my master studies in ecofeminist theology in 2005 has brought me to an inquiry into faith, ecological and personal healing.
-After completing professional development training in horticultural therapy, certificates in applied mindfulness meditation specialist and in permaculture design, I moved to an ecovillage education center in Shawnigan Lake, Canada for 5 years, where I co-facilitated the Ecovillage Design Education Curriculum, sustainable wellness retreat, the Way of Councils, and monthly women circle.
-I am a certified trainer with Gaia Education and the Work the Reconnects facilitator.
+After completing professional development training in horticultural therapy, certificates in applied mindfulness meditation specialist at the University of Toronto, and in permaculture design, I moved to an ecovillage education center in Shawnigan Lake, Canada for 5 years, where I co-facilitated the Ecovillage Design Education Curriculum, sustainable wellness retreat, the Way of Councils, and monthly women circle.
+Long-lasting societal/ecological changes and inner transformation are not separate, to participate in change movement we must build emotional capacity and restore kinship with the more-than-human world.
+Which is why I facilitate The Work the Reconnects, an experiential group process introduced by deep ecologist Joanna Macy to support activists and change-makers in navigating burnouts, despair and reconnect with resources from the living web of life.
+Since 2018, I became a certified trainer with Gaia Education, and facilitate the Worldview Dimension segment of the year-long GEDS program, where we support learners to shift mindsets for regenerative futures.

 Decolonizing/healing identity

-Self-identified as a settler of colour born and raised in British Hong Kong and based in Canada, I bring expressive arts therapy to decolonizing settler identity, coping with intergenerational racialized trauma, and reconnecting with familial/ancestral past.
+Self-identified as a settler of colour born and raised in British Hong Kong and based in Canada, I bring expressive arts therapy and critical autoethnography together, to decolonizing settler identity, coping with intergenerational racialized trauma, and reconnecting with familial/ancestral past.
 The work of deep-rooted systemic change has to go hand in hand with personal healing journey.
-The story of my self decolonizing healing journey can be found in this personal essay, and in my upcoming article in the Creative Arts in Education and Therapy journal.
+The story of my self decolonizing healing journey can be found in my journal article in the Creative Arts in Education and Therapy journal, and creative nonfiction work in the WSQ: Women’s Studies Quarterly and upcoming collection of essays.

 Grief, lost, anxiety